2025 Fall Girls - August 21-November 1

-After registering with the MSHSL, please take 2 minutes to complete this survey so that we know how best to assign you for the Fall Season.
+In addition to registering with the MSHSL, please take 2 minutes to complete this survey so that we know how best to assign you for the Fall Girls Season.

 Use the MSHSL Contest Report to alert them to any major issues that occur during your matches.
 This form can also be used to send praise for schools that go above and beyond.

-Please also send an email to Schedules@MetroVolleyball.com so that we're aware and can proactively address issues for the next crew.
+Please also submit the same information to MVOA that we're aware and can proactively address issues for the next crew.
+Basically, if you would have emailed the info to us, please use the MVOA Match Report.

 Visit our Protocols & Techniques page which has a collection of MSHSL Points of Emphasis that we have sent out via email as "Tips of the Week" to provide consistency in how we administer and conduct matches during the season.